 On Feast days, there were lots and lots and lots of sheep in Jerusalem for the various sacrifices.
 And God says that He will turn the population of Israel into flocks of men.

 We all understand that poverty will not accompany this particular growth in human population.
 And that has been the model that we see in our world now.
 Notice Amos 9.
 The New Eden of tomorrow will not look like the New Delhi of today—that is, lots of people amidst lots of poverty.
 That is not going to be the case.
 We will just take a look at a scripture we know very well:

-Amos 9:13 "Behold, the days come," says the Lord, "that the plowman shall overtake the reaper, and the treader of grapes, him that sows seed; and the mountains shall drop sweet wine, and all the hills shall melt."
+Amos 9:13 "Behold, the days are coming," says the Lord, "when the plowman shall overtake the reaper, and the treader of grapes, him who sows seed; and the mountains shall drip with sweet wine, and all the hills shall flow with it."